HumbleSituation164/orion-kl-ml-main/README.md

 **NOTE: this repository is currently under construction**

-Explaination of chemical inventories with machine learning
+Explanation of chemical inventories with machine learning
 ==============================

 This repository includes the codebase for the machine leanring pipelines developed and applied to predicting chemical abundances of unobserved interstellar species.
 This work focuses on the Orion Kleinmann-Low (Orion KL) nebula and its respective environments.